ansys/pyfluent-visualization/doc/source/index.rst

 to display graphics objects and plot data.
 With PyFluent-Visualization, you can:

-- Script postprocessing using Fluent's built-in postprocessing capabilities.
+- Script post-processing using Fluent's built-in post-processing capabilities.
   For more information, see :ref:`ref_visualization`.
 - Plot Fluent geometry and meshes using `PyVista
   <https://docs.pyvista.org>`_ from within a Python script or an